artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **Notes** This field will display the date as intended by the editor of the archival description, in the language of the standard being used.

-Entering an actor's name will automatically insert the actor's biographical sketch or administrative history from the :term:`authority record`.

-When entering data manually, users can choose an event type from a :term:`drop-down menu`.
-The event types can be edited by an :term:`administrator` in the Event types :term:`taxonomy` (see:
-:ref:`Add a new term <add-term>`).
-When importing descriptions via CSV, the event type defaults to Creation.

 :ref:`Back to the top <rad-template>`